emyreema80/portal-project/README.md

 Hello..
-This is my repository of github training
+This is my repository of github training in KPT on 2-3 may 2018 lalalalallalalala...